 The ultimate objective of biohazard remediation in the aftermath of a traumatic accident is the restoration of a residence or other scene of a fatal accident to the condition it was in before the death.

 Undiscovered Accidental Deaths and Biohazard Cleanup

 Sadly, there are a considerable number of accidental deaths that occur each year, incidents that are not immediately discovered.
 These are known as unattended deaths or undiscovered deaths.
-An accidental unattended death is not only one in which no one else is around at the time of the incident save for the victim, the remains of the deceased individual are not found for what can prove to be an extended period of time.
+An accidental unattended death is not only one in which no one else is around at the time of the incident save for the victim, but the remains of the deceased individual are also not found for what can prove to be an extended period of time.
 The amount of time that might elapse can prove to be days, weeks, or even months.

 This type of accidental death can call for extensive biohazardous remediation.
 Due to the nature of the human decomposition process, the level and extent of biohazard contamination can be significant.

 In addition to needing assistance from a biohazard remediation service in the case of some types of accidental deaths, legal assistance may also be necessary.
 The reality is that a considerable percentage of fatal accidents are caused by the negligence of a third party.
-When a third party caused an accident, losses and costs associated with accident may become the financial responsibility of that negligent individual.
-This may include the costs associated with biohazard cleanup or remediation which may be necessary in the aftermath of a fatal accident.
+When a third party caused an accident, losses, and costs associated with the accident may become the financial responsibility of that negligent individual.
+This may include the costs associated with biohazard cleanup or remediation which may be necessary for the aftermath of a fatal accident.